 Understanding the Three Common Welding Rods

-The 6010, 6011, and 6013 welding rods may look similar, but they behave very differently when used.
+The 6010, 6011, and 6013 welding rods may look similar at first glance, but they behave very differently when used.
+Any experienced welding electrode manufacturer will tell you that each of these rods is designed for specific applications, penetration levels, and current types, which is why choosing the right one makes a significant difference in weld quality and performance.
 Their flux composition, current compatibility, penetration levels, and arc characteristics set them apart.

 6010 Welding Rod